Policy: Academic Honesty

 Faculty member = the teacher who brings the academic honesty charge

-Director = the director of the Academic Honesty Review Board (AHRB)
+Chair = the chair of the Academic Honesty Review Board (AHRB)

-AHRB = Academic Honesty Review Board, a body composed of four faculty members and the director, and this body is empowered to hear cases involving suspensions or dismissals; the sole purpose of this body is to determine if cheating or plagiarism occurred.
-The AHRB does not have the authority to change penalties set forth in this policy.
+AHRB = Academic Honesty Review Board, a body composed of two faculty members and the chair, and this body is empowered to hear cases involving suspensions or dismissals; the sole purpose of this body is to determine if cheating or plagiarism occurred.
+The AHRB may recommend alternative dispositions depending upon the facts of the case.

-Academic Dean = one of the four academic deans of the collegiate units at Trinity; depending upon the school in which the student is enrolled, this would be the dean of CAS, SPS, EDU or NHP
+Academic Dean = one of the five academic deans of the collegiate units at Trinity; depending upon the school in which the student is enrolled, this would be the dean of CAS, SPS, EDU, BGS or NHP